A comprehensive database of Tennessee native plants

 Propagation: Seed germination code C(90) at 40 degrees F. or sow in fall.
 Easy from seed.
 Moderately difficult from cuttings.

-Native Region: Scattered lightly across the state
+Native Region: Scattered lightly across the state but primarily in Highland Rim

 Deciduous vine that is native to streambanks and floodplains.
 Very similar to A. macrophylla (Dutchman’s Pipe) except that it has downy white hairs covering its young branches, flowers and leaf undersides, whereas A. macrophylla is basically smooth.
 Leaves 3-6 inches wide and slightly smaller than A. macrophylla.
 Climbs by twinning so best supported with wire cable or fencing.
 Good plant for providing a privacy screen.
 Will grow in considerable shade but growth will be thinner and plant more likely to develop root suckers.
 An important larval food source for the Pipevine Swallowtail butterfly; otherwise has very low wildlife value.